Udemy has over 49 million users worldwide. (Firstguide.com)

-Moodle is also free of cost, which is the cherry on the top.
+Moodle is also free of cost.
 It’s used by some of the world’s most renowned universities, and that’s because it has proved its worth over the course of its existence.

-Plus, it’s also not as easily scalable as WordPress, so you may have to customize it considerably with help of coding, as your needs grow with the number of your students running into thousands, just as many of the universities using it have done.
+Plus, it’s also not as easily scalable as WordPress.
+You may have to customize it considerably as your business grows.

 It comes with a drag-and-drop website builder, student progress and course management features, multimedia support, advanced pricing options, reporting & analytics, course content importer, sales page templates, multi-language support, and pretty much everything else that you may need to create a single or multi-instructor e-learning site.

-Teachable is also different from other platforms on our list because it’s a hosted service, which means that their team takes care of everything for course creators.
+Teachable is also different from other platforms on our list because it’s a hosted service, which means that its team takes care of everything for course creators.